Senior-Design-ZotPonics/ZotPonicsRaspPi/README.md

 sudo python setup.py install
 ```

+**Setting up pythonanywhere**

+Please see the ZotPonics API Documentation for Set-up [here](https://github.com/Senior-Design-ZotPonics/ZotPonicsRaspPi/wiki/ZotPonics-API-Documentation)

+**Deprecated Section**

-To set up the database, we use sqlite3.
-You can run `usuerSimulate.py` to quickly set up the zotponics database with random values generated for the database [tables](wiki_content/database_relation.png): USERDEMO, and CONTROLFACTORS.
+To set up the database locally, we use the files in the `local_version` folder.
+It uses sqlite3, a local database.
+You can run `userSimulate.py` to quickly set up the zotponics database with random values generated for the database [tables](wiki_content/database_relation.png): USERDEMO, and CONTROLFACTORS.
 The other tables, SENSOR_DATA and LAST_WATERED will be populated once you run `ZotPonics_raspi_sqlite_version.py`

 # Running ZotPonics Raspberry Pi Code
 To run it on the Raspberry Pi just run the following command: